cvc5/cvc5/INSTALL.md

 [LFSC](https://github.com/CVC4/LFSC) is required to check proofs internally with --check-proofs.
 It can be installed using the `contrib/get-lfsc` script.
-Configure CVC4 with `configure.sh --proofs` to build with this dependency.
+Configure CVC4 with `configure.sh --lfsc` to build with this dependency.

 ### SWIG >= 3.0.x (Simplified Wrapper and Interface Generator)